chubkey3/FlashcardApp/README.md

 As a user, I want to be able to create a new flashcard and add it to a list of flashcards

-As a user, I want to be able to view a list of flashcards of a particular subject
+As a user, I want to be able to view the flashcards in a list of flashcards

 As a user, I want to be able to test myself on a subject by randomly seeing flashcards within a list of flashcards